winesapOS/winesapOS/CONTRIBUTING.md

 - `/usr/lib/sysctl.d/50-winesapos-open-files.conf` = Configures an increased open files and memory mapping limit.
     - Source: `scripts/winesapos-install.sh`
 - `/usr/lib/systemd/system/pacman-mirrors.service` = On Manjaro builds, this provides a service to find and configure the fastest mirrors for Pacman.
 This is not needed on Arch Linux builds as it has a Reflector service that comes with a service file.
-- `/usr/lib/systemd/system/winesapos-resize-root-file-system.service` = A service that runs a script to resize the root file system upon first boot.
 - `/usr/lib/systemd/system/winesapos-plasmalogin-health-check.service` = Run the PLM health check script for the first 5 minutes.
 - `/usr/lib/systemd/user/winesapos-mute.service` = A user (not system) service for muting all audio.
 This is required for some newer Macs that have in-development hardware drivers that are extremely loud by default.
 - `/usr/lib/systemd/user.conf.d/20-file-limits.conf` = Configure a higher open files limit.